Tang dynasty: Cuisine

 During the Tang dynasty, wheat replaced the position of millet and became the main staple crop.
 As a consequence, wheat cake shared a considerable amount in the staple of Tang.
 There were four main kinds of cake: steamed cake, boiled cake, pancake, and Hu cake.
 Steamed cake was consumed commonly by both civilians and aristocrats.
 Like rougamo in modern Chinese cuisine, steamed cake was usually stuffed with meat and vegetables.
-Shops and packmen regularly sold inexpensive steamed cake on the streets of Chang’an.
 Boiled cake was the staple of the Northern Dynasties, and it kept its popularity in the Tang dynasty.
 It included a wide variety of dishes similar to modern wonton, noodles, and many other kinds of food that soak wheat in water.
-While aristocrats favored wonton, civilians usually consumed noodles and noodle slice soup that were easier to produce.
+While aristocrats favoured wonton, civilians usually consumed noodles and noodle slice soup that were easier to produce.
 Pancakes was rare in China before the Tang, when it gained popularity.
-Food shops in Tang cities such as Chang'an commonly sold both pancakes and dumplings.
-Hu cake, which means "foreign cake", was extremely popular during the Tang.
+Hu cake was extremely popular during the Tang.
 Hu cake was toasted in the oven, covered with sesame seeds, and served at taverns, inns and shops.
 Japanese Buddhist monk Ennin observed that Hu cake was popular among all of China's civilians.

 During the Tang, the many common foodstuffs and cooking ingredients in addition to those already listed were barley, garlic, salt, turnips, soybeans, pears, apricots, peaches, apples, pomegranates, jujubes, rhubarb, hazelnuts, pine nuts, chestnuts, walnuts, yams, taro, etc. The various meats that were consumed included pork, chicken, lamb (especially preferred in the north), sea otter, bear (which was hard to catch, but there were recipes for steamed, boiled, and marinated bear), and even Bactrian camels.
 In the south along the coast meat from seafood was by default the most common, as the Chinese enjoyed eating cooked jellyfish with cinnamon, Sichuan pepper, cardamom, and ginger, as well as oysters with wine, fried squid with ginger and vinegar, horseshoe crabs and red swimming crabs, shrimp and pufferfish, which the Chinese called "river piglet".